cjthedj97/blog/_posts/2019-11-07-disable-hyper-threading-ubuntu-debian.md

 title:  "Disable hyper threading on ubuntu or Debian"
 ---

-{% include note.html content="I tested a few different ways and to disable hyper threading and this is what I landed on" %}
+> I tested a few different ways and to disable hyper threading and this is what I landed on {: .prompt-info }

-{% include warning.html content="Tested on ubuntu 18.04 and debain 9" %}
+> Tested on ubuntu 18.04 and debain 9
+{: .prompt-warning }

 **Non persistent**